Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/Introduction to Quality of Service.md

    -  Router **always transmits packets out of the highest-priority queue** if the queue is nonempty before moving on to the next priority queue
    - Within each priority, packets are still managed in a FIFO manner
-3. Problem of priority queueing: **high priority queue can starve out all the other queues** To solve this problem : we will **allocate a mininum service rate to lower-priority queues**, ensuring they receive some share of the service capacity.
+3. Problem of priority queueing: **high priority queue can starve out all the other queues** To solve this problem : we will **<font color=red>allocate a mininum service rate to lower-priority queues</font>**, ensuring they receive some share of the service capacity.

 ## Fair Queueing
 1. Main problem with FIFO queuing: it does not discriminate between different traffic sources, or it does not separate packets according to the flow to which they belong.Fair queuing (FQ) is to address this problem.
 2. Idea
    - Router maintains a **separate queue for each flow** currently being handled by the router
    - The router then serves these queues **in a sort of round robin**